Arkkimaagi/ArtboardZoom/README.md

 ## Version history

+* 1.2.3 Added version information to the About-dialog
 * 1.2.2 Added a fix for API changes in Sketch 48
 * 1.2.1 Added support for Sketch 45 update plugin feature
 * 1.2.0